 Centrally and securely store regulated data in a single managed platform

 Compliance with the GDPR requires the creation and enforcement of several technical and administrative controls.
 Specifically, sections 2 and 3 of the GDPR require impact assessments, security controls, and notification of data breaches.
-Organisations must notify the authorities within 72 hours of becoming aware of a breach.
-The organisation does not need to notify the data subject (citizen) of a breach if the organisation has appropriate measures “applied to the personal data affected by the personal data breach, in particular those that render the personal data unintelligible to any person who is not authorised to access it, such as encryption.”
+Organizations must notify the authorities within 72 hours of becoming aware of a breach.
+The organization does not need to notify the data subject (citizen) of a breach if the organization has appropriate measures “applied to the personal data affected by the personal data breach, in particular those that render the personal data unintelligible to any person who is not authorized to access it, such as encryption.”